kLabUM/evaporation/README.md

 evaporation
 ===========

-This repository contains code used on the PSoc and freeSoC to measure environemtal parameters that will be used to correlate to the evaporation over the Great Lakes.
+This repository contains code used on the PSoc and freeSoC to measure environmental parameters that will be used to correlate to evaporation over the Great Lakes.

 SensorRead - Buoy Files